-- The UNEP website provides background information, news, full text reports, publications and links to important environmental instruments.
+- UNEP.org.
+Background information, news, full text reports, publications and links to important environmental instruments.

 - Global Environment Outlook (GEO) is a broad survey of environmental issues is published in cooperation with Stockholm Environment Institute.

-- Atlas of Our Changing Environment contains comparisons of satellite images from the last decades, revealing environmental degradation and other drastic changes.
+- Atlas of Our Changing Environment contains comparisons of satellite images from the last decades.

-- UNEP.net - the United Nations Environment Network - a global web portal to environmental information.
+- UNEP.net - the United Nations Environment Network - a global website to environmental information.

 - ECOLEX is a gateway to environmental law providing information on treaties, court decisions, legislation and relevant literature.
 It is operated jointly by UNEP, FAO and IUCN.